stevenvanh/iot-curriculum/labs/iot/environment-monitor/steps/rules.md

 This part will cover sending an email alert.
 In a later step, you will enhance this rule to control the IoT device by lighting an LED, or showing a message on the console of the virtual IoT device.

 >**The Sense HAT does not have noise detection capabilities.
 You can emulate this by adjusting the code as instructed.
-You can also configure a temperature alarm instead of a sound alarm.**
+You can also configure a temperature or humidity alarm instead of a sound alarm.**

 ## Create an IoT Central rule